diepbp/diepbp.github.io/_pages/cv.md

 Work experience
 ======
 * June to August 2020: Software Engineering Intern at Google Stockholm
-  * Duties: Working at Google Duo team
+  * Duties: Working on a Reinforcement Learning project at Google Duo team

 * July to October 2018: PhD Intern at Microsoft Research
+  * Duties: Working on a Distributed Bounded Model Checking project
   * Mentor: Akash Lal

 * May 2015 - present: Teaching Assistant at Uppsala University